masoudbarani/masoudbarani.github.io/README.md

 # Website Using Github Pages
-This repo only used for <a href="https://masoudbarani.ir" rel="nofollow">https://masoudbarani.ir</a> and nothing else.
+This repo only used for <a href="masoudbarani.ir" rel="nofollow">masoudbarani.ir</a> and nothing else.

 # Website Author:
 Masoud Barani